 Figs are such wonderful fruit and can be used for so many things.
 We have a tiny little fig tree we planted when we moved into our house a few years ago.
 And although it is small, it puts out quite a few figs.

 One of my favorite things on a cheese plate is fig jam.
 But, fig jam is kind of expensive.
-Now that I have figs every year, I will be making fig jam every year.
+Making my own fig jam is less expensive and more impressive, in my opinion.

 After I made this fig jam I realized I needed another way to use up all of this delicious jam before it went bad.
 Check out my recipe for Coconut Fig Crumble Bars, they are easy to make and quite tasty!

-This jam only has 4 ingredients, that's it!
+This recipe only has 4 ingredients, figs, sugar, water, and lemon juice.

 Add the water and sugar to a saucepan and dissolve the sugar.
 After the sugar has dissolved, add the figs and lemon juice and bring the mixture to a boil.